10 best social media practices for journalists

 - Be generous in retweets and credit others.

-Too often media tweeters come across as cold and impersonal.
-In some cases the Twitter accounts feel robotic, because that’s exactly what they are.
+Too often journalist and other organisations on social media come across as cold and impersonal.
+In some cases, the accounts feel robotic, because that’s exactly what they are.
+If media outlets are not actually using bots, they expect their employees to communicate as if they are bots.

 And media outlets are often the least generous when it comes to crediting sources.
 It’s as if they fear they’ll lose readers if they point them elsewhere.
 Of course, they will lose some traffic that way, but they’ll gain more in terms of credibility by being more open and generous.